 The Nomination Board decided that Martin Oliw shall act as Chairman.
-The SNB convened three times and provided Tieto's Board of Directors on 22 January 2015 with its proposals for AGM 2015.
-The SNB proposes to the Annual General Meeting that the Board of Directors shall have eight members that the current Board members Kurt Jofs, Eva Lindqvist, Sari Pajari, Markku Pohjola, Endre Rangnes, Teuvo Salminen and Jonas Synnergren be re-elected and that Lars Wollung be elected as a new Board member.
-The Shareholders' Nomination Board proposes that Markku Pohjola shall be re-elected as the Chairman of the Board of Directors.
+The SNB convened 4 times and provided Tieto's Board of Directors on 25 January 2016 with its proposals for the AGM 2016.
+The SNB proposes to the Annual General Meeting that the Board of Directors shall have eight members and that the current Board members Kurt Jofs, Sari Pajari, Markku Pohjola, Endre Rangnes, Jonas Synnergren and Lars Wollung be re-elected and in addition Johanna Lamminen and Harri-Pekka Kaukonen are proposed to be elected as new Board members.
+Eva Lindqvist and Teuvo Salminen have informed that they are not available for re-election.
+The Shareholders’ Nomination Board proposes that Markku Pohjola shall be re-elected as the Chairman of the Board of Directors.

-The Shareholders' Nomination Board proposes that the Board of Directors be paid the following annual fees as remuneration: EUR 83,000 to the Chairman, EUR 52,500 to the Deputy Chairman and EUR 34,500 to the ordinary members of the Board of Directors.
-The same fee as to the Board Deputy Chairman will be paid to the Chairman of a Board Committee unless the same individual is also the Chairman or Deputy Chairman of the Board.
-In addition to these fees, it is proposed that each member of the Board of Directors be paid a remuneration of EUR 800 for each Board meeting and for each permanent or temporary committee meeting.
-It is the company's practice not to pay fees to Board members who are also employees of the Tieto Group.
+The Shareholders’ Nomination Board proposes that the remuneration of the Board of Directors will be annual fees and remain unchanged as follows: EUR 83 000 to the Chairman, EUR 52 500 to the Deputy Chairman and EUR 34 500 to the ordinary members of the Board of Directors.
+The same fee as to the Board Deputy Chairman will be paid to the Chairman of Board Committee unless the same individual is also the Chairman or Deputy Chairman of the Board.
+In addition to these fees it is proposed that the member of the Board of the Directors be paid a remuneration of EUR 800 for each Board meeting and for each permanent or temporary committee meeting.
+It is the company’s practice not to pay fees to Board members who are also employees of the Tieto Group.

-The Shareholders' Nomination Board proposes that 40% of the fixed annual remuneration be paid in Tieto Corporation shares purchased from the market.
-The shares will be purchased within two weeks from the release of the interim report for 1 January - 31 March 2015.
-According to the proposal, the Annual General Meeting will resolve to acquire the shares directly on behalf of the members of the Board which is an approved manner to acquire the company's shares in accordance with the applicable insider rules.
-The Shareholders' Nomination Board is of the opinion that increasing the long-term shareholdings of the Board members will benefit all shareholders.
+The Shareholders’ Nomination Board proposes that 40% of the fixed annual remuneration be paid in Tieto Corporation’s shares purchased from the market.
+The shares will be purchased within two weeks from the release of the interim report 1 January–31 March 2016.
+According to the proposal, the Annual General Meeting will resolve to acquire the shares directly on behalf of the members of the Board which is an approved manner to acquire the company’s shares in accordance with the applicable insider rules.
+The Shareholders’ Nomination Board is of the opinion that increasing long-term shareholding of the Board members will benefit all the shareholders.